-- We have a limited operating history.
-We currently have no commercial products and we have not received marketing authorization from the FDA for any product. - Marketing authorization from the FDA and regulatory approval by foreign regulatory authorities for T2Dx, T2Candida and our other diagnostic product candidates will take time and require significant research, development and clinical study expenditures, and ultimately may not be received. - Commercialization of T2Dx, T2Candida and our other diagnostic product candidates following marketing authorization from the FDA is the key element of our strategy.
-If we fail to successfully commercialize T2Dx, T2Candida or such other products, whether as a result of an inability to convince hospitals and third-party payors that ou product candidates will provide equal or superior diagnostic information on a more rapid basis and improve patient outcomes, or for other reasons, we may never receive a return on the significant investments in sales and marketing, regulatory, manufacturing and quality assurance we have made, and further investments we intend to make.

-- We have incurred losses since we were formed and expect to incur losses for the foreseeable future.
+- · We have a limited operating history.
+We currently have no commercial products and we have not received marketing authorization from the FDA for any product. - Marketing authorization from the FDA and regulatory approval by foreign regulatory authorities for T2Dx, T2Candida and our other diagnostic product candidates will take time and require significant research, development and clinical study expenditures, and ultimately may not be received.
+Our expectation for receipt of marketing authorization from the FDA is based in part on non-binding communications with the FDA about our clinical trial data and there can be no assurance that our clinical tri data will satisfy the FDA. - Commercialization of T2Dx, T2Candida and our other diagnostic product candidates following marketing authorization from the FDA is the key element of our strategy.
+If we fail to successfully commercialize T2Dx, T2Candida or such other products, whether as a result of an inability to convince hospitals that our product candidates w provide equal or superior diagnostic information on a more rapid basis and improve patient outcomes, or for other reasons, we may never receive a return on the significant investments in sales and marketing, regulatory, manufacturing and quality assurance we have made, and further investments we intend to make. - We have incurred losses since we were formed and expect to incur losses for the foreseeable future.
 Our accumulated deficit as of March 31, 2014 was \$98.1 million and we incurred net losses of \$20.6 million and \$6.9 million for the year ended December 31, 2013 and the three months ended March 31, 2014, respectively.
 We cannot be certain that we will achieve or sustain profitability or be able to raise additional capital to fund operations. - The in vitro diagnostics market is highly competitive, with the involvement of more established, better-capitalized commercial companies.
 If we fail to compete effectively, our ability to achieve profitability will be compromised. - If we are unable to protect our intellectual property, our ability to compete effectively after receipt of marketing authorization from the FDA will be impaired.